xieyuheng/inner/source/_posts/note/category-theory/contextual-pre-category.md

 ---
-title: C System
+title: Contextual pre-category
 ---

-# C System
+# Contextual pre-category

 ## Terminology

+Contextual pre-category is also called C System.

-The C System was introduced by John Cartmell under the name "contextual categories", but since the algebraic structure so introduced is not invariant under equivalences of categories.
+The contextual pre-category was introduced by John Cartmell under the name "contextual category", but since the algebraic structure so introduced is not invariant under equivalences of categories.
 The Terminology "pre-category" and "C System" was suggested by Vladimir Voevodsky.

-- **[Xie]** We can call C System, **contextual pre-category**, there are other kinds of pre-categories, such as action **substitutional pre-category**.
+- **[Xie]** I use the term **contextual pre-category**, to suggest that there are other kinds of pre-categories, such as action **substitutional pre-category**.

   Unlike [enriched category](https://en.wikipedia.org/wiki/Enriched_category), which add structure to homsets, pre-category add structure to objects.